frontend/toolbox/assets/components/doc/layout.md

 # Base layouts

-Located in the `assets/templates/views/layouts/`, layouts are the wrapper around your styleguide or website templates.
+Located in the `assets/templates/views/layouts/`, layouts are the wrappers around your styleguide or website templates.
 By default, `default.html` is use for any templates, but you can add more.

 ## Using custom layouts

 Just add a new HTML file into your `assets/templates/views/layouts/` directory, and don't forget to add the `{% body %}` anchor.
-Your content will be place here.
-Finally, just overide the layout option.
+Your content will be placed here.
+Finally, just override the layout option.

 For example, in your `homepage.html` :